 They offer a volunteer program for people in the community who would like to spend time playing with or walking the animals.
 If you are interested in volunteering, you must register for an orientation session at the shelter.
 They also offer free educational tours of the shelter for schools, youth groups, and adults.

 Sasha’s Rescue is a non-profit cat rescue run by members of the Moncton community who are concerned about cats that are abandoned, neglected or unwanted in the area.
 Every cat that they adopt out are spayed/neutered, checked for feline leukemia, and treated for fleas and worms.
 They are committed to bringing every cat in their care to the vet clinic and making sure they receive any medical treatments they need, no matter what injuries or illnesses fall into their laps.
-They do not believe in euthanasia due to high cost of treatment.
+They do not believe in euthanasia due to the high cost of treatment.

-Sasha’s Rescue receives all of their money through donations and fundraising.
+Sasha’s Rescue receives all of its money through donations and fundraising.
 They often have online auctions on their Facebook page, which consists of all donated items from the generous community.
 Money donations can be made through email transfer (firstname.lastname@example.org), directly to the founder of the rescue, Annick, or directly to our clinic by phone at (506) 388-8880 or in person at 30 Trites Rd.

 For a full photo album of the cats currently available for adoption, a copy of the adoption application form, or more information on any current fundraising efforts, please visit their Facebook page at www.facebook.com/sashasrescuemoncton.